GeorgeHoneywood/george.honeywood.org.uk/content/blog/typst/index.md

 }
 ```

 You'd think a system from the 1970s would be quick on modern computers.
 This is not the case.
-Once your document grows to have a decent number of embedded figures everything takes a while.
+Once your document grows to have a decent number of embedded figures, everything takes a while.
 You can work around this, but it feels like it should just work.
 From scratch, compiling the [Final Year Project report](https://github.com/GeorgeHoneywood/final-year-project/files/11584765/george-honeywood-final-report.pdf) I wrote for uni took a solid 23 seconds, and it isn't even that large of a document, only about 50 pages and 13 figures.
 Subsequent compiles are a bit quicker, taking about 5 seconds, but that is still quite far from ideal.

 ```bash
 ➜ time latexmk -pdf -silent main.tex